This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 A penalty of INR 10,000 or tax evaded, whichever is higher, may be imposed by the tax authority if a person, who is liable to be registered, fails to register at the correct time.

-There is no such term used in Customs or GST laws.
-However, we understand that non-established businesses are foreign entities.
+The term ‘non-established businesses’ is not defined either under Customs or under the GST laws.
+However, we understand that non-established businesses are foreign entities which are not incorporated as per Indian laws.

-The same registration limit would apply to non-established businesses if they supply taxable goods or services from India either themselves or through a representative.
+The same registration limits would apply to non-established businesses if they supply taxable goods or services from India.

-In the case of supplies of electronically supplied/digital services by non-resident supplier to private consumers in India (unregistered), the liability to pay GST is on the non-resident supplier.
-For this purpose, he is required to take a single registration under GST as a supplier of online information and database access or retrieval services.
+In the case of supplies of electronically supplied/digital services (OIDAR services) by non-resident supplier to private consumers in India (unregistered), the liability to pay GST is on the non-resident supplier.
+For this purpose, he is required to take a single registration under GST as a supplier of online information and database access or retrieval services and undertake monthly GST compliance.

 In case such non-resident supplier does not have a physical presence or any representative in India, then he may appoint a person in India for the payment of GST.

-It is not mandatory to appoint a fiscal representative.
-However, if non-established person does not have a physical presence in India, then he may appoint a person in India in order to register.
+Generally, it is not mandatory to appoint a fiscal representative.
+However, if non-established person does not have a physical presence in India, then it would become necessary to appoint an authorised person in India for registration purposes.

 Customs duty